steem/qwp/doc/README.md

 qwp.form.fill('#user_info', userData);
 ```

-## Search data automatically be filled
+## Automatically fill out search form
 All the s[xxx] params in URL will be automatically filled into search form with qwp.search module.
+This feature
+helps you to avoid complicated code.

 ## URI related APIs
-For javascript, it's in namespace qwp.uri.
-For PHP, there are qwp_uri_xxx help functions.
+Because of QWP has defined request name convention, to create web request url, please use qwp.uri for JS and qwp_uri_xxx for PHP.

 ## Future work:
-* Provide security helper api
+* Provide XSS, SafeHTML, SQL injection helper functions

-## Security check sample code
-Coming soon...

 ## DB operation
 qwp use drupal database api for db operation.
-Thanks for drupal to provide such a beautiful API framework. [drupal](https://www.drupal.org/).
+Thanks for drupal team[drupal](https://www.drupal.org/).
-* qwp_db_retrieve_data: This php function helps you to list data, search and paging easily.
-* qwp_db_get_data: This php function helps you to list data and search easily.
+* qwp_db_retrieve_data
+* qwp_db_get_data

+With the two functions above, it's very easy to implement searching data(with complicated field conditions) and paging.
+All the APIs are
-All the APIs are in 'include/db.php', it helps to create CRUD UI template easily.
+in 'include/db.php', it helps to write CRUD code easily.

 ## Sample code in qwp
 * lang -- a simple file base localization implementation